Gnosder/Gaming/Fugue Wrath/Exira.md

 ## Index of people, places, and things
 Abelus Valgus -- Craftsman of house Girard
+Bone Mother -- 2nd age dragon queen
-Cal Kepler —
+Brother Owain Lowe -- Priest of the Cult of Hightower Cal Kepler —
     Beedy -- Cat, rides on Cal's shoulders
-Cara Balur — Drwarvan stronghold, ruled by Ghaul, “Mountain Home of the Fire Snake” (not ghaul, other dragon that used to live there)
+Cara Balur — Drwarvan stronghold, ruled by Ghaul, “Mountain Home of the Fire Snake” (not ghaul, other dragon that used to live there, Malifaux)
 Corvax --
 Daedric — aka Shady Guy, works for mysterious employers Elinor Lucas —